Skip to content

 The drawbacks of PPO are listed below.

-- Complexity in management: A PPO allows patients to see providers without referrals, but this flexibility increases administrative work for insurers and third-party administrators who have to manage large provider networks.
-They have to process high volumes of claims, handle out-of-network billing, and deal with pre-authorization disputes.
-These administrative demands reduce PPOs’ ability to control costs and make them less accurate than other insurance models.
+• Complexity in management: A PPO allows patients to see providers without referrals, but this flexibility increases administrative work for insurers and third-party administrators who manage large provider networks.
+They have to process high volumes of claims, handle out-of-network billing, and deal with pre-authorization disputes - all of which make cost control harder.

-- Increased risk of annual deductible: PPO plans usually have higher annual deductibles, as individuals have to pay more out-of-pocket costs before their insurance coverage begins.
-For example, PPOs require higher deductibles and out-of-pocket maximums, which leads to increased financial burden for individuals who require regular medical care.
+• Increased risk of annual deductible: PPO plans usually have higher annual deductibles, meaning individuals pay more out-of-pocket before their insurance coverage begins.
+Higher deductibles and out-of-pocket maximums increase the financial burden for individuals who need regular medical care.

-- Greater cost burden for out-of-network care: PPO members pay more when they use out-of-network care, even after meeting their deductible.
-For example, in an Aetna PPO plan, the insurance may cover 80% of out-of-network costs, while the member pays the remaining 20%.
-This extra cost-sharing increases the member’s out-of-pocket expenses.
+• Greater cost burden for out-of-network care: PPO members pay more when they use out-of-network care, even after meeting their deductible.
+For example, in an Aetna PPO plan, the insurance may cover 80% of out-of-network costs while the member pays the remaining 20%, increasing out-of-pocket expenses.

-- Lack of coordinated care: PPO members see specialists without referrals, but this reduces coordination between healthcare providers.
-Limited communication between participants and providers also results in repeated tests, overlapping procedures, and delayed diagnoses or treatments.
-These gaps increase costs and reduce the accuracy of member health care.
+• Lack of coordinated care: PPO members can see specialists without referrals, but this reduces coordination between healthcare providers.
+Limited communication between participants and providers results in repeated tests, overlapping procedures, and delayed diagnoses or treatments - all of which increase costs and reduce care quality.

-- Regulatory changes: PPOs work within a healthcare system that is influenced by new regulations, such as the No Surprises Act, which protects patients from unexpected out-of-network bills, particularly in emergencies when they have no choice of provider.
-This act limits PPOs’ ability to control out-of-network costs even if it improves patient protection.
+• Regulatory changes: PPOs work within a healthcare system influenced by new regulations, such as the No Surprises Act, which protects patients from unexpected out-of-network bills, particularly in emergencies.
+This act limits PPOs' ability to control out-of-network costs even if it improves patient protection.

 How to choose between a PEO and a PPO?